-João’s head soon came up through the hatch, his hair plastered to one side.
+João’s head soon came up, his unruly hair plastered to one side.
 It was one of the few times I’d seen him without his hardhat on.
 He looked different without it — less guarded, more vulnerable.
-He stayed in the opening, rubbing his eyes and grumbling quietly to himself.
-Seeing Ze and I standing together, he asked in a gruff voice, “What’s going on?”
+He knelt in the opening, rubbing his eyes and grumbling to himself.
+Seeing Ze and I standing close together, he asked in a gruff voice, “What’s going on?”

-“Well—it got away.
-And the line cut his finger!”
+“He got away.
+And the line cut his finger.”

 Now we were getting closer to the truth.